-the benefits of the use of disinfectants to control microbial highest level of a Standards (PDWS): contaminant that is MCLs and MRDLs for water.
-Primary MCLs affect health along are set as close to the with their monitoring reporting economically and requirements, and technologically water treatment the odor, taste, and Water Standards appearance of drinking (SDWS): MCLs for contaminants t h e Treatment Technique A required Protection Agency process intended to reduce the level of a Public Health Goal contaminant in Regulatory Action Level drinking water below (AL): The concentration Environmental that a water system must follow.
+the benefits of the use of disinfectants to control microbial highest level of a Standards (PDWS): contaminant that is MCLs and MRDLs for allowed in drinking contaminants that water.
+Primary MCLs affect health along are set as close to the with their monitoring PHGs (or MCLGs) as is and reporting economically and requirements, and technologically water treatment the odor, taste, and Water Standards appearance of drinking (SDWS): MCLs for contaminants Maximum Contaminant affect taste, odor, or which there is no SDWSs do not affect known or expected risk the health at the MCL t h e Treatment Technique required Protection Agency process intended to reduce the level of a in Regulatory Action Level drinking water below (AL): The concentration which there is no of a contaminant: known or expected risk which, if exceeded, to health.
+PHGs are triggers treatment or: set by the California other requirements Environmental that a water system must follow.

-Disinfectant Level Exemptions: (MRDL): The highest Department level of a disinfectant permission to exceed allowed in drinking an MCL or not comply water.
-There is with a treatment convincing evidence technique under disinfectant is ND: Not detectable at ppm: parts per million or milligrams per liter (mg/L).
+Disinfectant Level Exemptions: (MRDL): The highest Department: level of a disinfectant permission to exceed allowed in drinking an MCL or not comply water.
+There is with a treatment convincing evidence technique under is ND: Not detectable at: testing limit.

+ppm: parts per million or milligrams per liter (mg/L).